Onefootball/onefootball.github.io/_posts/2015-10-27-resetting-data-after-each-ui-test.md

 author: Tomáš Linhart
 ---

-Apple introduced in Xcode 7 UI testing that allows developers easily test their user interface but if you try it yourself.
-You will soon discover that tests are not executed in isolation.
+Apple introduced in Xcode 7 UI testing that allows developers to easily test their user interface, but if you try it yourself you will soon discover that tests are not executed in isolation.
 The application starts where it was left off and it can be very problematic if your application has a state that you modify through your tests.
 Eg. some kind of on-boarding, creating records and so on.

-If you have experience with [Appium](http://appium.io/) or other test automation frameworks.
-You know before each test is executed all content and settings are cleared.
-So the first thing you could try is executing `NSTask` with some custom shell command and remove the content and settings but unfortunately `NSTask` is not available on iOS.
+If you have experience with [Appium](http://appium.io/) or other test automation frameworks, you know that before each test is executed all content and settings are cleared.
+So the first thing you could try is executing `NSTask` with some custom shell command and remove the content and settings, but unfortunately `NSTask` is not available on iOS.

 If you look at `XCUIApplication`, you will not discover any way to reset the content and settings.